Katrina Halili: Background

+Career

+2003–2008: Career beginnings

 Halili started her first soap drama way back 2004 (Forever in My Heart) where she played Janelle Bernabe, the antagonist to the character of Jennylyn Mercado.
 Since then she played supervillain roles in two famous GMA fantaserye, Darna and Majika.
 In April 2007, she was one of the main cast in Lupin, where she played a good character, Ashley Calibre.
 However the same year she was pulled out from the show to play the famous villainous role of Senyora Angelika Santibañez in the remake of Marimar, but the character was changed into a young who will compete with Marimar for Sergio's love and extremely ruthless character, this is also her first pure evil role as she killed many people in the series compared to her past roles as she only committed attempted murder.
 This made Katrina more famous as she was given her first lead role after Marimar this was the 2008 Magdusa Ka, she portrayed Christine, a headstrong waitress and prostitute who turns out to be a rich lass but was opposed by the evil Millet (played by Iwa Moto).
 Katrina said she was challenge for her new role because she always played heartless characters in the past.

 In the same year, she was given another lead role in Gagambino.
 But in May 2009, she was involved in a controversy surrounding a leaked video of her then partner, forcing her to temporarily go on hiatus from the showbiz industry.
 In June 2009, she returns to acting to play the villain role of Fedra Perez in Rosalinda.